-- Well-publicized controversies, including number of G.E. course requirements; - Student call for "moral reasoning requirement" - Official status summarized in a January 20 2006 letter from William Kirby to FAS colleagues - Faculty deliberation is underway; - Expansion of Freshman Seminar Program to offer to all first year students; - Swift expansion of opportunities and assistance for international study; - Introduction of new science courses ("portal courses"); - Overhauling academic advising structures.
+- Well-publicized controversies, including number of G.E. course requirements; "thin gruel" quote from S. Pinker - Student call for "moral reasoning requirement" - Official status summarized in a January 20 2006 letter from William Kirby to FAS colleagues: - Faculty deliberation is underway; - Expansion of Freshman Seminar Program to offer to all first year students; - Swift expansion of opportunities and assistance for international study; - Introduction of new science courses ("portal courses"); - Overhauling academic advising structures.